dawanda/serviced/README.md

 We can deploy, monitor, and revert your service in the cloud.

-### Service Dependency Management
+### Service Dependency Visualization

 Most service depend on other services.
-The more services get deployed, the more complex the application stack as a whole becomes.
+The more services get, the more complex the application stack as a whole will become.

 When declaring a new service all dependencies must be referenced, too.